- Published on

 Think about what actually shifts when production costs hit zero.
 Markets stop clearing on labor.
 The massive apparatus of performative employment – careers built on ritual, compliance, and inertia rather than anything resembling value – doesn't just become unnecessary.
 It becomes structurally impossible to justify.
 The question "who did the work?" matters less than "who maintains the system, and under what rules?"
 That's not a philosophical abstraction.
 That's a governance engineering problem, and it's solvable – if you embed the governance at the protocol layer instead of trying to bolt it on after the money has already been extracted.

 DAOs were an early ‒ and in my opinion – clumsy attempt.
 Many failed, and some deserved to fail.
 But the core architecture is sound: organizations with transparent rules, auditable treasuries, and incentive structures defined by code rather than charisma.
-Surplus gets distributed according to predefined logic.
 Dividends instead of wages.
 Participation instead of employment.
-No CEO deciding who gets what based on stock opts. inter-office politics and quarterly earnings pressure.
+No CEO deciding who gets what based on stock options, inter-office politics or quarterly earnings pressure.

 None of this requires abolishing markets.
 None of it requires pretending incentives don't exist.
 It requires recognizing that when intelligence becomes infrastructure – as cheap and ubiquitous as water and electricity – access to that infrastructure has to be treated as a public good.
 We've done this before.
 Roads, power grids, water systems were all private luxuries before society figured out that universal access multiplied value for everyone.
 AI and cryptographic ownership are the same category of problem.
 We just haven't admitted it yet.

 In this version of the future, people aren't "unemployed" in the way that word currently means – discarded, anxious, scrambling.
 They're decoupled from coercive labor.
 Survival doesn't depend on obedience to an employer.
 Work doesn't disappear.
 It transforms.
 People build because they want to.
 Reputation still matters.
 Contribution still matters.
-What changes is the existential threat underneath – the part where you starve if you stop being useful to someone with capital.
+What changes is the existential threat underneath.
+The part where your ability to feed yourself is coupled to a single employer's quarterly earnings.
+Decouple that, and work transforms.
+But decoupling it requires answering a question that almost nobody in public life is asking honestly: “How do you increase the rate of capital formation and broaden its distribution without destroying the incentive structures that make the wealth engine run in the first place?”
+That's not a leftist question or a rightist question.
+It's an engineering question.
+And it has engineering answers, if you are willing to treat economics as a design problem rather than a theology.

 That distinction keeps getting flattened in public debate: work versus idleness, productivity versus laziness.
 It's the wrong axis.
 The real choice is between coerced participation in systems that extract value upward and voluntary participation in systems that distribute value laterally.
 One produces resentment and brittleness.
 The other produces resilience.
 This should not be difficult to communicate, but as I was lamenting to an acquaintance recently, it is.
 The people with the biggest megaphones have a financial interest in keeping it muddy.
 And the people who actually understand how to build these systems – the engineers and cryptographers who could set the whole thing in motion tomorrow if you let them – are famously, catastrophically bad at explaining why you should care.

 The tools exist.
 The mathematical foundations have been laid for decades.
 The models work.
-What's missing is collective literacy – that is enough people understanding the structural argument to make it politically viable – and the willingness to say plainly that the story about jobs was always temporary scaffolding.
+What's missing is collective literacy, id est, enough people understanding the structural argument to make it politically viable – and the willingness to say plainly that the story about jobs was always temporary scaffolding.
 It was never the foundation.
 The foundation is: people need access to resources, and the mechanism by which that access is mediated determines whether a society is free or feudal.

-A post-scarcity future doesn't arrive by petition.
+A post-scarcity future doesn’t arrive by petition.
 It arrives the way the cypherpunks always said it would: by building parallel systems until the old ones become optional and eventually obsolete.
-The math hasn't changed.
+The math hasn’t changed.
 The tools have only gotten better.
-What's changed is that the window is now closing ‒ and it’s closing faster by the moment.
-The default path – platform feudalism, algorithmic landlords, a permanent subscription tier Life Plus which becomes the only thing between you and the machines that replaced your job – is not a distant threat.
-It is the current business model of the most powerful corporations on earth.
+What’s changed is that the design decisions are being made right now — and the default, if you don’t engage with it, is a world where access is metered, where the tools that replaced your job are available to you only by subscription, at terms set by whoever owns the infrastructure.
+That is not a distant risk.
+It is the current business model of the most powerful companies on earth.

 So the question isn't whether the alternative is possible.
-It's whether enough people understand it in time to choose it.
+It's whether enough people engage with it early enough to shape how it gets built.

 Beyond Work